redomino/redomino.seosupport/README.txt

 redomino.seosupport
 ===================

-Installing this plugin you will get a Plone site with the sitemap.xml.gz enabled by default.
+By installing this plugin you will get a Plone site with the sitemap.xml.gz enabled by default.

 redomino.seosupport depends on googlesitemap.common that provides an optimized sitemap.xml.gz view.